itsamrit/DSA/Recursion and Dp/Readme.md

+🟢First think of first line i,e what if array of 0 size in recursion, half problem solved

 🟢Always try to think such code which can be converted in memoization like not using &ans instead using return ans+left+right;

 🟢U can apply recursion & memoization to any problem which may not be listed above.
 Above are just some standard ones.
 There are many more than this.